shetaye/shetaye.me/content/weblog/thread-equivalence-checker-2.md

 Instead, the Thread Equivalence Checker supports automatic detection of shared memory.
 The detected shared memory (if enabled) is unioned with user supplied shared memory (if specified).
-Automatic shared memory detection is done with the Armv7's MMU security features.
+Automatic shared memory detection is done with the Armv6's MMU security features.

-A full description of the Armv7 virtual memory system or virtual memory in general is much too long for this section, weblog, or series.
+A full description of the Armv6 virtual memory system or virtual memory in general is much too long for this section, weblog, or series.
 Maybe I'll write a weblog on it in the future.

 Instead, I'll cover how we used the memory system to perform automatic shared memory detection.

+### Arm Virtual Memory System Security: Domains, Permissions, and Modes

+The Armv6 architecture has a few interlocking ways of protecting memory and execution state.

+#### Modes

+The ARM core is always executing in one of 7 processor modes:
+- User (`usr`)
+- System (`sys`)
+- FIQ (`fiq`)
+- IRQ (`irq`)
+- Supervisor (`svc`)
+- Abort (`abt`)
+- Undefined (`und`)

+The first, user mode, is the only unprivileged mode.
+The processor cannot leave this mode without raising an exception, and certain operations are prohibited.

+The remaining modes serve various purposes but all are privileged, so they can switch mode by writing to system registers and perform any supported operation.

+The important take away for our application is that the core can be either running in a privileged or unprivileged (user) mode and that exceptions always execute in a privileged mode (`abt`).

+#### Permissions

+Each TLB entry contains 5 permission bits (esoterically named `S`, `R`, `APX`, and the two bit `AP`) that together form the access permissions for the entry.
+Entries have seperate controls for privileged and user accesses, though user access implies privileged access.
+For example, an entry could be read/write access for privileged modes but read only access for user mode.

+#### Domains

+The final piece of the security scheme we use is domains.
+The domain system serves as a quick way to enable and disable the permission scheme described above without having to change permission bits on page table entries (which could mean invalidating large swathes of the TLB).

+ARM MMU (TLB & page table) entries each are assigned one of 16 domains.
+A single register, the Domain Access Control Register, controls access to each of the 16 domains via a two bit access control field.
+A domain can either be no access, client, or manager (the fourth possible value is reserved and undefined).
+Any accesses to memory mapped by an entry in a no access domain fault.
+If the domain is a manager, however, the accesses are *always allowed*.
+Finally, if the domain is a client, the above permission bits are checked.

+### Catching Reads and Writes

-Based on our definition above, we can compute the shared memory set with set operations alone so long as we have the set of memory addresses written by each function and read by each function.
-To find that we configure our address space, MMU, and fault handlers such that any reads or writes when we are executing a function under test trigger a data abort.
-From within that data abort we observe the instruction that made the request (since data aborts report only a single byte that caused the abort we need to decode the instruction to determine the remaining bytes) and the address it attempted to access.
+Based on our definition for shared memory, we can compute the shared memory set with set operations alone so long as we have the set of memory addresses written by each function and read by each function.
+To collect those addresses, collectively called the read-write sets, we can use the above permissioning scheme to trigger data aborts exclusively when we are executing code we are checking.

-**tl;dr the rough steps for doing this are**:
-1. Compile functions under study into seperate section and move them somewhere far (>1MB) away from checker code at startup
+First, we need to compile checked code into seperate section and move them somewhere far (>1MB) away from checker code at startup.
+This sets up the address space so that we can use coarse grained sections (instead of finer grain pages) and TLB pinning (which is easier to deal with than full page tables and works just as well for us).

-2. Set up pinned TLB entries that map all code to itself (KISS).
-Give the checker sections a different *domain* than the function under study section(s).
-Only function **code** is given the second domain.
-Give the function under study section(s) read/write priveleged permissions (`AP` & `APX`) and make them global.
+Next, we set up pinned TLB entries that map all code to itself.
+We give the checker sections a different *domain* than the checked section(s).
+Only checked **code** is given the second domain (this ensures instruction fetches do not fault).
+Give the checked section(s) read/write privileged permissions and make them global.
+Recall that these permissions are only ever checked if the domain of the section is a client, not a manager.
+Initialize the domains to all be managers to begin with.

-3. When you want to catch a read/write: set the domain access of the second domain to `client` (instead of `manager`, which disables permission checks), then context switch into `USER` mode (out of the default `SUPER`) while simultaneously jumping to testing code.
-Now accesses to sections in the kernel domain will trigger section permission faults, which raise data aborts (because, importantly, instruction fetches for function code will not trigger permission faults thanks to our seperate sections).
-The data abort handler will also avoid triggering faults because the permissions will not be checked in the abort handler mode.
+Now, when we want to catch a read/write: set the domain access of the second domain to client, then context switch into user mode while simultaneously jumping to testing code.
+This is best accomplished by running functions as their own threads and context switching.
+Now accesses to sections in the checker domain (which includes all global data) will trigger section permission faults, which raise data aborts.
+The data abort handler will not fault because the permissions will not be checked when in the privileged abort handler mode.

 Once in the data abort, figuring out the complete set of addresses accessed is a task in Arm instruction decoding.
 Here is the function we use, complete with